copier-org/copier/docs/configuring.md

     _templates_suffix: ""
     ```

-If there is a file with the template extension next to another one without it, the one
+If there is a file with the template suffix next to another one without it, the one
-without extension will be ignored.
+without suffix will be ignored.

 !!! example